wkulinski/instantly-dockerized-symfony/docs/start.md

 Create command will:
 - install docker (IF it's not installed yet)
 - install docker-compose (IF it's not installed yet)
-- install portainer (IF it's not installed yet)
-- install pgadmin4 (IF it's not installed yet)
 - create and fill docker .env file (IF you haven't done it manually)
 - compose postgres, nginx and php, and kibana images and create containers
 - store postgres data inside data/postgres/ folder (so you will not loose it by removing container.
 Keep in mind that this folder MUST be empty otherwise data won't be created.)